jocelynjoel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 4 alphabet in lowercase, followed by a new line. task 5 prints all single digit numbers of base 10 starting from 0, followed by a new line. task 6 prints all single digit numbers of base 10 starting from 0, followed by a new line.
+task 4 alphabet in lowercase, followed by a new line. task 5 prints all single digit numbers of base 10 starting from 0, followed by a new line. task 6 prints all single digit numbers of base 10 starting from 0, followed by a new line. task 7 prints the lowercase alphabet in reverse, followed by a new line.